-

 Leave a comment

-Don’t hit record!
+Don’t hit record yet!
+Don’t make that podcast!
 Don’t turn on the Zoom mic!
-Don’t Flipgrid!
-First…
+Do this first…

 Fourth graders are learning about the Reconstruction.
 The teacher wants to test out his new green screen tools.
 He has students speak and posts the video on YouTube.
 A huge problem: he is so focused on the tech tool that … Continue reading